Ragnarson/ragnarson-blog/source/posts/2015-12-14-intro-to-digital-nomading.md

 ## Where will I work from?

 I lived in all kinds of budget places, from cockroach-infested beach bungalows to tidy, air-conditioned hostel rooms.
 I never had a problem finding a corner to sit with my laptop.
 With the advent of smartphones, internet cafes are becoming less common.
 However, almost all of the bars and restaurants offer free wifi for their customers.
 What worked for me was to order a coffee and ask the owner if I can sit for a couple of hours to do *my computer things*.
 They were always ok with it, and even happier if I ordered lunch in the same place.
 I also used to work from tourist agencies, who were always fond of earning a few extra baht for lending me their wifi and a chair.
 I never paid more than the equivalent of 2€ for a day of work.
 In most of the hostels, I had no problem connecting to wifi in my room.
-If you would like to find a less random place to work from you can check out [https://www.sharedesk.net](https://www.sharedesk.net).
+If you would like to find a less random place to work from you can check out [www.sharedesk.net](https://www.sharedesk.net).

 <figure>
 ![Boxing](2015-12-14-intro-to-digital-nomading/boxing.jpg)
 <figcaption>
-Just one more commit and I am off to see Thay boxing.
+Just one more commit and I am off to see Thai boxing.
 </figcaption>
 </figure>